folkertvanheusden/MyIP/README.md

 notes
 -----
 The TCP functionality has some issues.
+That especiallt is clear in the VNC server implementation, the http-server works fine (as long as the response fits in 1 segment and is ACKed immediately).

 demo
 ----
 See http://myip.vanheusden.com/

 It also runs an NTP server.